Skip to main content

 Year one

-Introduction to Menswear aims to introduce you to your course and its subject specialism as well as to effective learning and studentship at undergraduate level.
-It will orientate you to the practices and knowledge base needed to understand your discipline and help you to develop your skills for independent & collaborative learning, reflection and your own self development.
-Students come from many diverse educational backgrounds and a part of this unit will enable to reflect on your own background and how that shapes the way you approach your course.
+This unit introduces you to your course, its subject area, and how to study effectively at undergraduate level.
+It will orientate you to the practices and knowledge-base needed to understand your discipline and help you to develop your skills for independent and collaborative learning, reflection and your own self development.
+Students come from diverse educational backgrounds, and this unit will help you reflect on your own and how it influences your approach to the course.

-Design and Realisation introduces you to a variety of research approaches and explores their relevance and application within design and realisation.
-There will be a focus on the importance of research and creative concepts as the basis for design development.
-You will be encouraged to develop creative ideas that relate to and expand upon your visual references to inform the final outcomes, and you will be encouraged to nurture innovation in all areas.
-Effective visual communication skills will be integral to this unit.
-You will be introduced to ways of recording your work in a visually stimulating, exciting and informative way, using a variety of methods and media.
-You will be introduced to core practical skills through demonstration of pattern-cutting and garment construction culminating in a completed garment.
-Independent study will help to further enhance skills learnt within sessions.
+Design and Realisation introduces key research approaches and explores their application within design.
+Focusing on the importance of research and creative concepts as the basis for design development, you'll be encouraged to develop ideas that relate to and expand upon your visual references and research sources to inform final outcomes.
+You’ll record your work using varied, engaging methods and will be introduced to practical skills through the demonstration of pattern-cutting and garment construction, culminating in a completed garment.

 Year two